darsheee/ias.schule/guide/index.md

 If you build your application, the [Web App Manifest][webmanifest] will be generated and configured on the application entry point, the service worker will be also generated and the script/module to register it in the browser added.

 ::: info
-`vite-plugin-pwa` plugin uses [workbox-build](https://developer.chrome.com/docs/workbox/modules/workbox-build) node library to build the service worker, you can find more information in the [Service Worker Strategies And Behaviors](/guide/service-worker-strategies-and-behaviors) and [Workbox](/workbox/) sections.
+`vite-plugin-pwa` plugin uses [workbox-build](https://developer.chrome.com/docs/workbox/modules/workbox-build) node library to build the service worker.
+For more information, visit the [Workbox documentation](https://developer.chrome.com/docs/workbox/).
 :::

 [webmanifest]: https://developer.mozilla.org/en-US/docs/Web/Manifest